victormusa/sample-app/README.md

 # Also theres a script called "1erejercicio.sh" that is a tool to get a "A" registry from domain and then check with that data # against an ip address or domain

+# For next version we will start using variables so you can input the ipaddresses or hostname for example

 # Thanks for your attention and Enjoy